cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_leaderboard.md

+---
+title: "Create a Leaderboard Chain"
+order: 9
+description: A global leaderboard for your games
+tags:
+  - concepts
+  - ibc
+  - dev-ops
+---

-## Create a Leaderboard chain
+# Create a Leaderboard Chain

-After the extension of the checkers chain with a leaderboard module, the checkers game is able to keep track of player stats and it can maintain (on request) a sorted leaderboard.
-In addition, it can send player stats via IBC to another chain.
-You will now create a leaderboard chain which can receive the `Candidate` packets to store a global leaderboard.
+After the extension of the checkers chain with a leaderboard module, the checkers game can keep track of player stats and it can maintain (on request) a sorted leaderboard.
+In addition, it can send player stats via the Inter-Blockchain Communication Protocol (IBC) to another chain.

+You will now create a leaderboard chain that can receive the `Candidate` packets to store a **global leaderboard**.

 Determine another folder for your leaderboard chain, and scaffold a chain via Ignite CLI: